Why we use Edge to generate ideas

 The average lifespan of a company is rapidly reducing.
 Yale professor Richard Foster found that the average lifespan of a company listed in the US has decreased by more than 50 years in the last century to just fifteen years.
 For tech startups, this boom and bust is even more apparent.
 We have all seen companies heralded as the next unicorn crash and burn overnight.

-Your edge is your personal competitive advantage against other founders.
-By leveraging your technical expertise, or by using your domain expertise, you’re setting yourself apart from other founders.
+Your Edge is your personal competitive advantage against other founders.
+By leveraging your technical expertise, or by using your domain expertise, you are ensuring you have a deep understanding of the problem you’re solving and setting yourself apart from other founders.

 Edge gives you a head start as a founder.